Here’s a quick and elegant way to build your coaching website yourself, on WordPress, with a nice theme.

 - They are adding more themes.

 - They keep things simple, minimal, elegant.

 - They’ve been improving their sweet theme, Divi.

 - They recently enhanced their page builder to a “visual” drag-n-drop style, which I will spend some time tinkering with.

 They don’t boast much about search engines, so the verdict isn’t out yet on whether they will be less “good”.
-Though I do believe most of SEO will come from smarts and basics tactics.
-The theme just needs to be decent.
+Though I’ve found most of my SEO success came from the basics – content, keywords, links and clean code.

 The themes are visually focused, so you’ll get features that steer you to use visuals.
 I believe good content is more important.
 Well-chosen words that engage and lead people to action along with a website structure/strategy is what gets new clients and sales.

 It’s easy to get into “play mode” and toy around with functionality and features, which will eat up time.
 It’s not that you’re in a rush, but it’s VERY easy to lose focus if you have even an inkling of creativity in you (Again, your goal is to get your site up quick, get people to it, and get them to contact you for coaching).
 Not so much a theme issue, but a bit of advice for you.

 What I’d Suggest If You Do Use Elegant Themes for Your Website

 - Think, “quick, get it up, and learn from your visitors”.
 Doing, learning, improving are keys to business in general, marketing being one aspect of a business.
 Do not dilly dally for months.